legalian/synergi/README.md

 -- display images as images when opened. (not html... that would open a cross site scripting vulnerability)

 <h2>Front end</h2>
+	-- batch changes together to be one transmit
 	-- beautify dropdown menus in browse
 	-- add a versioning system on client side that mimics the server side- that way when the server rejects a change out of step with the client, they can come to a compromise or reload when the server and client can't find common ground.
 	-- make the client show some kind of message or attempt a reconnect when it gets a network error (if you close your laptop and come back you have to refresh to make things work again... this would be a source of confusion for users.)